Emerging-Coders-Repositories/mentorship-program-pairing-algorithm/README.md

 1. Ensure your input data is in a CSV file named `mentor-program-responses.csv` in the `data/` directory.

-2. Run the main script:
+2. Run the `pairing_matching` script:

    ```
-   python main.py
+   python pairing_matching.py
    ```

 3. The program will generate a `mentorship_matches.csv` file in the `data/` directory with the matching results.

 ## Project Structure

-- `main.py`: The main script containing all the logic for data parsing, matching, and output generation.
+- `pairing_matching`: The main script containing all the logic for data parsing, matching, and output generation.
 - `data/`: Directory containing input and output CSV files.
 - `requirements.txt`: List of Python package dependencies.
 - `.venv/`: Virtual environment directory.

 ## Customization

-You can modify the `calculate_similarity` function in `main.py` to adjust the weighting of different factors in the matching process.
+You can modify the `calculate_similarity` function in `pairing_matching.py` to adjust the weighting of different factors in the matching process.

 ## Contributing